 - Listen to your prospects to gain insights into their day-to-day roles.
 As your prospect speaks about various different aspects of their role and their organisation as a whole, you can begin to build a much bigger picture and identify further opportunities.

 - Ask your prospects what topics are of interest to them.
-There maybe things left unsaid, so take the opportunity to allow your prospect to introduce a topic area you might not have considered.
+Simply take the opportunity to allow your prospect to introduce a topic area you might not have considered.
+Developing a targeted content strategy to help your prospects find solutions to their challenges can transform your business.

 - Use your own knowledge; accurate and up to date buyer personas can prove invaluable in inferring knowledge about your prospects, giving you the opportunity to highlight something they may not yet have considered.